toptal/xene/README.md

 const bot = new Consolebot({ dialogs: [Time] })
 ```

-This is it, we create our first annoying time bot 🤖
+This is it, we just created our first annoying bot